sirupsen/logrus/README.md

 such a name-change.
 To fix Glide, see [these comments](https://github.com/sirupsen/logrus/issues/553#issuecomment-306591437).

+**Are you interested in assisting in maintaining Logrus?** Currently I have a lot of obligations, and I am unable to provide Logrus with the maintainership it needs.
+If you'd like to help, please reach out to me at `simon at author's username dot com`.

 Nicely color-coded in development (when a TTY is attached, otherwise just plain text):